If you’ve ever ordered a pizza, you’ve likely wondered, is cheese a pizza topping? or part of the pizza.

-Another great example is when you order a pepperoni pizza (unless you say otherwise); cheese is part of the pizza by default, as is the crust and tomato sauce.
+Another great example is when you order a pepperoni pizza (unless you say otherwise); cheese, as is the crust and tomato sauce, is part of the pizza by default.
 You don’t need to say cheese and pepperoni with crust and tomato sauce.

 The single word pepperoni produces the desired result.

 However, if you just wanted a plain pizza with no toppings, most people would say “cheese pizza,” implying cheese is a topping.